Dr. Bruce Zahn joined the core faculty in the Philadelphia College of Osteopathic

 At PCOM, Dr. Zahn is responsible for advising students throughout the PsyD in clinical

 psychology program in all aspects of clinical training, specifically mentoring students

-have included: Administration, Consultation and Supervision in Behavioral Health Care
+included: Administration, Consultation and Supervision in Behavioral Health Care Services;

-Services; Practicum Seminar; Assessment III: Projective Assessment; and Geriatric
+Practicum Seminars; Assessment III: Projective Assessment; and Geriatric Psychology.

 Dr. Zahn's mentoring and research interests are in the supervision competency, diversity